-One potential explanation for the establishment-level effects may be compositional changes regarding what type of employees separate from and are newly hired into unionized establishments. \cite{Frandsen2020} finds that unionization leads older and higher-paid workers to leave and younger workers to join union jobs.
+We now examine whether the establishment-level effects of unionization on employees' campaign contributions indeed reflect changes in contributions of individual employees.
+Alternatively, the total contribution amount of an establishment may be affected by a change in the number of employees and the partisan leaning of employees' contributions may be driven by compositional changes regarding what type of employees separate from and are newly hired into unionized establishments. \cite{Frandsen2020} shows that unionization leads older and higher-paid workers to leave and younger workers to join union jobs.
 Separations and hirings may also be selective in terms of political ideology.
-For example, conservative union-avoiding managers may want to leave unionized workplaces and may be replaced with more liberal ones.
-If this is the case, our establishment-level results may be fully explained by composition effects rather than by individual-level changes in political behavior.
-To differentiate between the two, we exploit the donor identifiers in the DIME, which allow us to track donors' contributions over time.
+For example, conservative union-avoiding managers may want to leave unionized workplaces and be replaced by more liberal ones.
+To disentangle compositional and individual-level changes, we exploit donor identifiers in the DIME, which allows us to track donors' contributions over time.